LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions: Systematic Methodology

-Internal knowledge rectification generally involves two representative paradigms: (1) \textbf{Knowledge Editing} replaces inaccurate or outdated knowledge with correct knowledge while minimizing disruptions to other internal knowledge~\cite{wang2024wise,li2024banishing,fang2025alphaedit,gu2024model}.
-It is typically divided into two main approaches~\cite{yao2023editing}: the locate-and-edit approach~\cite{Li2023PMETPM,dai-etal-2022-knowledge}, which identifies and modifies specific knowledge components; the meta-learning approach~\cite{de2021editing,mitchell2022fast}, which aims to to learn how to update the model's parameters for adjusting knowledge for new information.
-(2) \textbf{Knowledge Unlearning}, in contrast to knowledge editing, focuses on removing erroneous knowledge to improve the agent’s reliability.
-It includes two main approaches~\cite{si2023knowledge}: parameter optimization~\cite{sun2025unlearning,yao2024large,eldan2023s,yoon2025r}, which fine-tunes model parameters under certain conditions (e.g., parameter update scopes\cite{chen2023unlearn,wu-etal-2023-depn}) to forget some targeted knowledge; parameter merging~\cite{ilharcoediting,zhang2023composing}, which performs offline operations on model parameters without further training.
+Internal knowledge rectification generally involves two representative paradigms.
+The first is \textbf{Knowledge Editing} which replaces inaccurate or outdated knowledge with correct knowledge while minimizing disruptions to other internal knowledge~\cite{li2024banishing}.
+It is typically divided into two main approaches~\cite{yao2023editing}: the locate-and-edit approach~\cite{Li2023PMETPM}, which identifies and modifies specific knowledge components; the meta-learning approach~\cite{de2021editing}, which aims to to learn how to update the model's parameters for adjusting knowledge for new information.
+The second is \textbf{Knowledge Unlearning}.
+In contrast to knowledge editing, it focuses on removing erroneous knowledge to improve the agent’s reliability.
+It includes two main approaches~\cite{si2023knowledge}: parameter optimization~\cite{sun2025unlearning}, which fine-tunes model parameters under certain conditions (e.g., parameter update scopes\cite{chen2023unlearn}) to forget some targeted knowledge; parameter merging~\cite{ilharcoediting}, which performs offline operations on model parameters without further training.